impagina/htdocs-grav-pages/06.news/2020-11-12-scribus-156/item.md

 ### Scripting

 First, the big news: Scribus is now using Python 3 (except on MacOS which still has Python 2).
-If you have followed good practices in the Python 2.7 branch, your scripts will still be ok, otherwise, some tweaking will be needed.
+If you have followed good practices with Python 2.7, your scripts will still be ok, otherwise, some tweaking will be needed.
 Of course, the scripts distributed with Scribus have been ported to work with Python 3.

 We have had several new people starting using the Python Scripter and they discovered bugs and many missing commands in the Scripter API: the result is that we have now a much better Scripter!

-Probably, the most important improvements concern the applying, detection and definition of formats and styles.
+Probably, the most important improvements the formatting and the styles.
 But many commands have been added and more complex scripts should now be possible.

 Ale has created a web version of the Scripter API documentation, built using the available docstrings: [The Scribus Python interface module](https://impagina.org/scribus-scripter-api/) on [impagina.org](https://impagina.org).
 How is it done?
 A Python script [exports all docstring to Markdown](https://github.com/aoloe/scribus-script-repository/tree/master/export-scripter-api) and the documentation can then be published as static Html with mkdocs.

-### More new features
+### Some more features

 Scribus 1.5.6 is not a small release!
 Here a few more features that have been added:

-- Multiple duplicate on pages: This should allow you to avoid the automatic text frames for most use cases.
+- Multiple duplicate on pages: In most cases, it should allow you to avoid the automatic text frames.
 - Snapping guides to items: Very handy for creating master pages!
 - Scribus can now export to PDF 1.6, including embedded OpenType fonts.
 - Code has been added for importing Markdown files.
 It's still a bit rough around the edges, but it's a good start!